 Q: Do you have to be a CPA to become a tax preparer?

 A: Absolutely not.
-Check out this very cool IRS chart that gives an Overview of Tax Return Preparer Requirements.
+Check out this page for an Overview of Tax Return Preparer Requirements.

 Q: Is there a yearly continuing education requirement for the PTIN?

 A: According to Intuit, there aren’t any annual continuing education requirements for the PTIN alone.
 However, CPAs, EAs and Annual Filing Season Program members are held to certain CE requirements.
 You can find out more about these requirements in the links above.
 You can find out about PTIN requirements here.

 Q: What are the requirements to become an e-filer?